 Does an inheritance count as income?

-People receiving an inheritance often ask us if that inheritance will be taxed.
-In most cases, no, inheritances are not taxable.
+We often get asked if inheritances are taxable.
+In most cases, the answer is no, inheritances are not taxable.
 Typically, the deceased person would have to have a net worth of 11 million dollars, or 22 million dollars as a couple before you have to pay inheritance tax.
 However, you could still be subject to estate income tax.

 Inherited IRA